simonkoeck/code-execution-engine/README.md

   });
 ```

-In order to use LXC, follow the instructions below to setup LXC.
+To use LXC, follow the instructions below to setup LXC.

 <a name="lxc"/>